angelfraga/angular-aspect-ratio-by-iframe/README.md

 This is an example of using an iframe in order to have a **fully responsive(*)** aspect-ratio element which imitates the tipical displayed video area.

 This mechanism is very helpful for:

  - if we have to draw over a video element.
 Since the *displayed video area* is already calculated, the video element will always fit with the aspect ratio.
 Or in other words, our canvas and *displayed video area* sizes will be identical*.
  - if we have to keep an element always visible taking the maximun of the remaining space vertically and horizontally fitting with the given aspect ratio.
+ - if the size of the element which is forced to some aspect-ratio need to be adjusted depending on its already reponsive parent element.

 ![center-center-height-overflow][center-center-height-overflow]